etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

           └── App.tsx
     ```

-2. Once the sub-application is created, the react-native code must be generated, with types and functions that interact with the RX DAS Service, for this we execute the command Gradle :
+2. Once the subapplication is created, the react-native code must be generated, with types and functions that interact with the RX DAS Service, for this we execute the command Gradle :

     !!! info
-        Make sure that the Etendo RX services are running and without errors before executing this command
+        Make sure that the Etendo RX services are running and without errors before executing this command.

     ``` bash title="Terminal"
     ./gradlew subapp.build -Ppkg=<javapackage>